 The recovery period of a lash lift may include red or itchy eyes.
 During the first 24 hours, steam rooms, saunas, and tanning beds should be avoided.
 Individuals should sleep on their backs the first night.
 Patients are advised not to get their lashes wet during the 48-hour segment of time after their lash lift.
 After 48 hours, lash lift patients can use a gentle cleanser to stroke the eyelashes in an upward direction.

-After getting lash extensions, a spoolie eyelash brush can be used for daily maintenance, but patients should avoid using waterproof mascara, eyelash curlers, eye-makeup that is oil-based, along with eye-makeup remover.
-Only professionals should remove the extensions in order to save your natural lashes.
+After getting lash extensions, a spoolie eyelash brush can be used for daily maintenance, but patients should avoid using waterproof mascara, eyelash curlers, oil-based eye-makeup, along with eye-makeup remover.
+Only professionals should remove the extensions to save your natural lashes.

 Before & After Eyelash Enhancements

-After the 12 to 16 week initial period of using Latisse each night has elapsed, patients must continue to use the product several evenings per week in order to maintain their results.
-Those who seek more permanent solutions such as an eyelash hair transplant procedure are no longer required to use Latisse or other products to maintain their transplanted eyelashes.
+After the 12 to 16 weeks, the initial period of using Latisse® each night has elapsed, patients must continue to use the product several evenings per week to maintain their results.
+Those who seek more permanent solutions such as an eyelash hair transplant procedure are no longer required to use Latisse® or other products to maintain their transplanted eyelashes.

 Lash lift results should be apparent for two or three months after treatment, based upon the patient's hair growth cycle.
 After that point in time, patients can seek additional lifts for enhanced eyelashes, with little to no recovery time involved.
 As long as there are no allergies or bad side effects from the lash lift, beyond any minor redness and eye itching, follow-up treatments for additional lash lifts can be made.

-Prior to eyelash transplantation, patients are advised to quit taking any medications like aspirin or supplements that can thin the blood.
-Advil and ibuprofen can pose a larger risk for swelling and bruising.
-Eyelash transplant patients are also advised not to drink any alcohol prior to the procedure, which will feature local sedation.
+Before eyelash transplantation, patients are advised to quit taking any medications like aspirin or supplements that can thin the blood.
+Advil® and ibuprofen can pose a larger risk for swelling and bruising.
+Eyelash transplant patients are also advised not to drink any alcohol before the procedure, which will feature local sedation.
 The cessation of smoking one week before and after transplantation is recommended.

 Additional Eyelash Solutions